FTB bank account issue

 Can money ever be released or returned?

 This page should not promise that bank funds will be released or returned.
-FTB's official materials support that collection orders can stay in place until paid in full or released, but whether anything can be released or changed depends on the facts, the order type, and the agency's review.
+FTB's official materials support that collection orders can stay in place until paid in full or released, but whether anything can be released, returned, or adjusted depends on the order type, the balance history, and the agency's review of the specific facts.

 • Do not assume a bank-account action will automatically reverse.

-• Do not assume it is impossible to clarify or challenge either; the details matter.
+• Do not assume it is impossible to clarify or review either; the details still matter.

 • If the account event is confusing, keep the bank records and notice trail together before asking for help.